Pick Your Battles, Parents

 The teenage years mean new independence — and mistakes.
 Use this 10-step plan to help your teen manage ADHD on his own terms by letting him make mistakes, choosing your priorities, and nixing parental guilt.

 I saw Donny for an ADHD evaluation shortly after his eleventh birthday.
-Like many parents, his mother, Christine, reacted to diagnosis of her adolescent son with mixed feelings: sadness that he was not perfect and that the attention deficit hyperactivity disorder (ADHD) wouldn’t go away — and concern about the implications for Donny’s future.
+Like many parents, his mother, Christine, reacted to diagnosis of her adolescent son with mixed feelings: sadness that he was not perfect and that the ADHD wouldn’t go away — and concern about the implications for Donny’s future.

 She hoped that the treatment plan we devised — a combination of academic accommodations, therapy, and ADHD medication — would improve their day-to-day lives.
 Mostly, she was determined to do whatever was necessary to help her son.

 Christine became the boy’s champion, protector, and advocate — getting him the ADHD help he needed during his critical tween years.